De1836/Reconnector/README.md

 git clone https://github.com/De1836/Reconnector.git
 ```

-Then, CD into the repo and install the package using pip:
+Then, cd into the repo and install the package using pip:
 ```bash
 cd /path/to/repo/
 pip3 install .